macthecadillac/rosters/README.md

 part with the actual path to the CSV file.
 If your path contains spaces, you will need to either escape the spaces or put the entire path in between quotes.
 This will generate randomized rosters for every section in the current working directory along with an xlsx file mirroring the pdfs for data entry purposes.
+To skip Excel file generation, pass the `--nox` option.
 You can specify checkpoints for the lab through the configuration file.

 ## configure